-The insurer trades off its immediate profits and, therefore, higher capital today with its expected return on its capital in the next period.
-The expectation is taken over the distribution of market rate innovations, ΔR_t .
-The choice of product prices and agent distribution in the current period will therefore depend on the insurer's interest rate risk and, in particular, the sensitivity of an insurer's legacy capital to interest rates, λ{jt+1} .
+The insurer trades off its immediate profits with its expected return on its capital in the next period.
+The expectation is taken over the distribution of market rate innovations, ΔR{t+1} .
+The choice of product prices and agent distribution in the current period will therefore depend on the insurer's interest rate risk and, in particular, the strength of the insurer's risk management motive, λ{jt+1} .